 APA's Community Assistance Program includes the direct planning services of the CPAT program and the Community Planning Workshop.
 APA encourages Chapters and Divisions to create their own pro bono, direct service community assistance programs.
 Several Chapters have established programs and others have begun the process of starting their own.
 APA recommends Chapter and Division programs that resemble the one to two-day Community Planning Workshop model versus the three to five-day CPAT model.
+Division programs should focus on their topical interest.
 In addition to giving back to communities in need, pro bono programs also serve as a CM opportunity for AICP members.
 To assist the efforts of Chapters and Divisions, APA offers the following resources.

 Community Planning Assistance Teams (CPAT)

 The CPAT program offers assistance to underserved communities both nationally and internationally.
 Resources on the CPAT webpage include the CPAT community proposal form that can be used as a starting template in finding communities to work with; the community checklist that includes a more detailed list of considerations for projects; the online volunteer form that can be used to solicit interested planners; and dedicated CPAT project webpages that include downloadable final reports and updates that offer insights into how the volunteer projects were organized and carried out.

 In this recorded webinar, representatives from California, Mississippi, South Carolina and Washington discussed their respective programs, what has worked for them and examples of projects they have conducted.
 Topic areas include how to start and maintain a program, promoting the program, recruitment of volunteers, and evaluation of community applications.
 This free webinar is worth 1 CM.